mcabej/sprung-studios-tech-test/README.md

 ## Delivery
 - ZIP your source files and send them to us via email.
-- After we receive your test please give us time to review it and await our respons
+- After we receive your test please give us time to review it and await our response